dekoder/secframe/content/blog/2020/persistence_ad_400/_index.md

 Description: A directory service object was modified.

-Here is a generating event on the DC - Download link - Embeded Txt Below
+Here is a generating event on the DC

 ```
 Log Name:      Security